 The mountain bike trail head is located on the left side of Smith Lake Road, approx. .75 miles from Honeycutt Rd.
 It is marked with a sign.
 This is not a multi-use trail and designated for mountain bikers only.
-Mountain Bike Trail Map (.pdf)
+Smith Lake Recreation Area Trails Map (.pdf)

 Where is the start of the 5K walking and running trail located?

 The start of the 5K walking and running trail is located in the Smith Lake Park Area, near the beginning of the campground road.
 Please follow the signs posted at the entrance to the park.
 This is a natural terrain train and may not be suitable for strollers.
-5K Hiking Trail Map (.pdf)
+Smith Lake Recreation Area Trails Map (.pdf)

 Is fishing allowed on Smith Lake?
 What licenses are required and can I take a boat?